micmejia/bible-dump/AMPC/Malachi/Mal 2.md

-Behold, I will rebuke your seed [grain--which will prevent due harvest], and I will spread the [^a]dung from the festival offerings upon your faces, and you shall be taken away with it.
+Behold, I will rebuke your seed [grain--which will prevent due harvest], and I will spread the dung from the festival offerings upon your faces, and you shall be taken away with it.